 At What Age Do You Start Brushing Your Child’s Teeth?

-You should start cleaning your child’s teeth at around 6 months old or when their teeth start showing.
-Start by wiping your baby’s teeth with a soft cloth or soft bristled toothbrush and water.
-Then at 18 months, you can move up to using a pea size low-fluoride toothpaste.
+You should start cleaning your child’s teeth as soon as you see any erupt – typically this happens between 6 months and their first birthday.
+Start by wiping your baby’s teeth with a soft cloth or soft-bristled toothbrush and water.
+Then at 18 months, you can move up to using a pea-size low-fluoride toothpaste.
 Make sure your child spits out the toothpaste after brushing and don’t rinse.
 It’s best to do this twice a day.

 How to Make Dental Hygiene Fun for Kids

 Teaching good oral hygiene doesn’t have to be boring.
 Making brushing and flossing a little more fun can help kids stick to a healthy routine.

 - Choose a fun toothbrush.
 Let your child choose their toothbrush which can come in a variety of colors and themes.
 They can have their favorite cartoon, TV show, or movie characters depicted.
 Make the experience as personalized and colorful as possible!

 - Pick tasty toothpaste.
 With a new toothbrush comes new toothpaste.
 Mint-flavored toothpaste might not appeal to your child, so opt for a fruity and fun flavor he or she will enjoy.
 You can find flavors like strawberry, watermelon, and bubblegum.
 Plus, some kids’ toothpaste features their favorite cartoon and movie characters.
 A toothpaste that tastes and looks good helps keep kids interested in cleaning their teeth.

 - Set a 2-minute timer.
 We all know that you should brush your teeth for at least two minutes.
 To a child, however, that could seem like forever.
 Try playing their favorite song for a couple of minutes to pass the time.